BlackWolfed/DNS-Penetration-Testing-Methodology/README.md

 - **Active Directory servers**

 ## Recon
-We can use my Red Team recon to visability target morefull .
+You can utilize my Red Team reconnaissance to enhance your visibility on the target.
 > [Red Team Recon](https://github.com/BlackWolfed/RedTeamRecon)

 ## DNS Lookup